srikanthmalla/pose_track/README.md

 # pose_track
-tracking the pose of toy with 4 markers even when few markers are occluded1
+tracking the pose of toy with 4 markers even when some markers are occluded

 # How to use
 Run the rosmaster